AmpelAstro/Ampel-HU-astro/README.md

 ### Pitfalls

-- lightgbm expects to find libomp on your system.
-Install with e.g. `brew install libomp` (macOS) or `apt-get install libgomp1` (Ubuntu).
+- lightgbm expects to find OpenMP on your system.
+If you see an error message like `OSError: libgomp.so.1: cannot open shared object file: No such file or directory`, you will need to install OpenMP with e.g. `brew install libomp` (macOS) or `apt-get install libgomp1` (Ubuntu).
-- to install with elasticc support, `poetry install -E "elasticc" --with notebook --with parsnip`.
-The second `--with` is temporarily necessary to use a fork of parsnip.
+- to install with parsnip support, `poetry install -E "elasticc" --with notebook

 ## Provided units